Affiliate links on Android Authority may earn us a commission. Learn more.

-The elevation will appear faintly along the contours of the terrain — you can see some examples circled in the above image.
-The height is measured in feet if you reside in the United States, Liberia, or Myanmar and measured in meters if you live anywhere else in the world.
+Elevation will appear faintly along the contours of the terrain — you can see some examples circled in the image above.
+Numbers should be in feet if you reside in the United States, Liberia, or Myanmar, and measured in meters if you live anywhere else.

-How to find elevation on Google Maps app
+How to find elevation on the Google Maps app

-Viewing elevation on the Google Maps mobile app is similar to the web browser.
-First, enter the address in the search bar or tap on the pin’s location.
+Viewing elevation in the Google Maps mobile app is similar to the web.
+First, enter a location in the search bar, or tap on a pin.

 Second, tap the Layers icon in the upper-right corner of the map.

-Lastly, zoom in to see the elevation faintly along the contour lines.
+Lastly, zoom in to see elevation sitting faintly along contour lines.

-You’ll notice that, even with glasses, the elevation is relatively hard to read on the Google Maps mobile app and disappears if you zoom in too much.
-Therefore, we recommend using the following alternatives to view your elevation on Android or iPhone.
+You’ll notice that, even with glasses, elevation is relatively hard to read in the Google Maps app, and disappears if you zoom in too much.
+We recommend using the following alternatives to view elevation on Android or iPhone.

 How to see elevation on Android

-My Elevation is an easy-to-use app that displays the surface elevation above sea level based on latitude and longitude.
-You can see your elevation and coordinates updating as you move and share your location with others.
+My Elevation is an easy-to-use options that displays the surface elevation above sea level based on latitude and longitude.
+You can see your elevation and coordinates updating as you move, and share your location with others.